Sunil Gavaskar: An Extraordinary Stylish Hitter

 Sunil Gavaskar is a stylish hitter in the 20-year history of All-India Schools Cricket.
 He did an opening pair massacre of the opponents’ bowling as the West Zone openers did during the last season against Central Zone.
 Again, never in the same championships were so many runs (421) scored in such a short period (215 minutes).
 The pair concerned, Anwar Qureshi and Sunil Gavaskar, took on all comers and slammed a double century each.

 When Anwar Qureshi left the crease after having knocked up 203 glorious runs, Gavaskar was still there and went on with his innings, merrily driving, pulling, and cutting all that was hurled at his wicket.
 He moved them far and wide.
-Nine of the Central bowlers thundered, spun, and yorked, but the stylish hitter Sunil Gavaskar stood rooted.
+Nine of the Central bowlers thundered, spun, and yorker, but the stylish hitter Sunil Gavaskar stood rooted.
 He batted on and on “till the cows came home.”
 When the West Zone skipper declared the innings closed at 486 for two, the unconquered hero had amassed 242 runs and studded with 42 boundaries in 240 minutes.
 A fantastic innings indeed!

 Talk Of The Town